-- Stir in the Liquid: Add the cooked sausage back into the pot, along with the smoked paprika, and the drained beans.
+- Stir in the Liquid: Add the cooked sausage back into the pot, smoked paprika, and drained beans.
 Then stir in the vegetable broth, chicken broth, water.

-- Cook the Kale: About 15 minutes before you are ready to serve the soup, add in the kale and bring the pot back to a simmer.
-Cook until the kale becomes wilted; about 5 minutes.
+- Cook the Kale: About 15 minutes before you are ready to serve the soup, add the kale and bring the pot back to a simmer.
+Cook until the kale becomes wilted, about 5 minutes.

 This is one of my favorite soup recipes.
 David and I are all about clean eating with fresh, wholesome ingredients.
 Over time, we have realized that good quality ingredients matter even more than I knew.
 This soup is proof of that.

 I know if you try this soup, it will become your favorite too!

 Spanish-Style White Bean Soup With Kale and Chorizo